adityasuman2025/MNgoTextEditor/README.md

 ### `npm publish`

 to publish the project on npm

-`Note`: do `npm run babel-build` before `npm publish` because npm publishes dist folder as defined as key main, module, files in package.json, and do not forget to login in npm using `npm login`
+`Note`: do `npm run babel-build` before `npm publish` because it publishes dist folder as defined as key main, module, files in package.json, and do not forget to login in npm using `npm login`

 ## License